The "20th Century Motor" Moment: Is the U.S. Auto Industry Living Atlas Shrugged?

 The Final Warning

 The U.S. has responded with 100%+ tariffs to keep Chinese EVs out of the domestic market, but this is a double-edged sword.
-While it protects Detroit temporarily, it also isolates U.S. automakers from the fierce competition that is currently driving innovation in the rest of the world.
+It protects Detroit temporarily, but also isolates U.S. automakers from the fierce competition that is currently driving innovation in the rest of the world.
+The lesson Rand spent a thousand pages making is the one that's hardest for any incumbent to hear: protection is not the same as progress.

 Add comment